Moduli space of $J$-holomorphic subvarieties

 \begin{example} We use the same notation as in the previous example.
 Choose $\Theta'=\{(C_0, 1), (C_1, 2)\}\in \mathcal M_T$, where $T=6H-E_1-3E_2-3E_3-3E_4-E_5-\cdots -E_{11}$ is a class with $g_J(T)=1$, and $SW(T)\ne 0$.
 Moreover, $\Theta'$ is a connected subvariety with $g_J(C_0)=3>g_J(T)$. \end{example}

 \begin{remark} If we look at the space $\overline{\mathcal M}_g(M, J, e)$ of stable $J$-holomorphic curves in the homology class $e$.
 There is a natural forgetful map from $\overline{\mathcal M}_g(M, J, e)$ to our $\mathcal M_e$ by just looking at the image.
-In general, this map is not surjective since any element in the image would have rational components for a sphere class $e$ by Gromov compactness and meanwhile our above examples show the contrary.
+In general, this map is not surjective since any irreducible component of an element in the image is the image of a rational curve for a sphere class $e$ by Gromov compactness and meanwhile our above examples show the contrary.
 In particular, our examples above will not contribute to any Gromov-Witten invariant.

 Take an exceptional class $e=E$ for example.
 By Gromov compactness, for any tamed $J$, there is always a subvariety in class $E$ whose irreducible components are rational curves.
 However, the $J$-holomorphic subvarieties in class $E$ might not be unique as in our examples.
 In fact, for such a $J$, a general member of $J$-holomorphic subvarieties in class $E$ will have a higher genus component.